hofin34/modulog/README.md

 # Program documentation
 This program can be used to log GNU/Linux systems.
 Processes collecting logs are called agents.
+You can create your own agents with C++ library AgentClient.

 After start, enabled agents are created and they collect logs.
 They send these logs to the Core, which saves them in default folder `logs/`.
-This folder and also other properties can be changed in file [SharedSettings.hpp] (in the future will be better config file)
+This folder and also other properties can be changed in file [SharedSettings.hpp] (in the future will be better config file).
+Modulog also monitors, if agents are not freezed or they didn't crashed.
+If this happened, it is logged.

 ## How to use
 First, you must select, which agents will be compiled in file [agents-to-compile.json] (set "enabled" to true/false)